LearnTeachCode/debugging-report-template/README.md

 1. The a on line 4 might not be a string.
 2. The strict === vs. lazy == equal sign may not be comparing our answer correctly with the assigned value.
 3. Line 8: The value that the user typed in might not be captured properly.
+4. Line 8 is not evaluating to True.

 ```